Ottavio Piccolomini: Marriage, death, and legacy

-On 4 June 1651 he married Maria Benigna Francisca of Saxe-Lauenburg, daughter of Duke Julius Henry of Saxe-Lauenburg with no legitimate children.
+On 4 June 1651 Piccolomini married Maria Benigna Francisca of Saxe-Lauenburg, daughter of Duke Julius Henry of Saxe-Lauenburg with no legitimate children.
 Piccolomini had adopted his distant nephew Josef Silvio, most likely Schiller's inspiration for the fictional son Max Piccolomini in Wallenstein.
 Josef Silvio was murdered by the Swedes after the Battle of Jankov (near Votice in the district of Tábor) in southern Bohemia in 1645.

 Piccolomini's titles and estates passed to his brother's grandson.
 With the death of the latter's nephew Octavio Aeneas Josef in 1757, the line became extinct.
-Piccolomini had two known illegitimate sons – Ascanio and Diego, who left descendants, one in Bohemia the other in Italy.
+Piccolomini had two known illegitimate sons – Ascanio and Diego, who left descendants, one in Bohemia and the other in Italy.
 His elder son Ascanio died as a captain of infantry in the battle near Mírov in September 1643, while the younger son Diego died in Italy after gaining the title "don" and becoming a "noble" married to Nobile Donna Maria Anna Tarragona Ruxoto.
 Ascanio himself had an illegitimate son with Liduska Nyvlt.

-Piccolomini died after an accident on 11 August 1656 (falling from a horse).
+Piccolomini died after falling from a horse on 11 August 1656.